MILL-LX/Critter-Connect-V2-PIO/README.md

 ## TODO

+- Propagate stop from PeriodicAction to member actions
 - Update this document to reflect the final selection of devices and libraries
 - Switch to auto pointers instead of deleting members in class destructors
 - Consider whether splitting devices and actions is premature separation of concerns